(choriogonadotropin alfa (rch)) solution for injection pre-filled pen

 Do not give this medicine to anyone else, even if their symptoms seem similar to yours or if they have the same condition as you.

-Do not use OVIDREL to treat any other complaints unless your doctor says to.
+use OVIDREL to treat any other complaints unless your doctor says to.

 Do not stop OVIDREL or change the dose without checking with your doctor.